By Isis Darios

 When dealing with guests in person, employees can draw on visual and vocal cues like tone of voice and eye contact to convey empathy and understanding.
 On digital channels, staff must rely solely on written verbal cues.
 It’s therefore important to pay close attention to the words you use and the tone they convey.
 To calm and reassure guests, the underlying message should always be, “I understand, and I’m here to help.”

 Today’s communication tools make it easy to keep in touch with guests, but be careful not to be overly communicative.
-If guests feel bombarded by messages, they will opt out.
+If guests feel bombarded by messages and notifications, they will opt-out.
 This is particularly true of promotional emails and texts.
 Strive for a balance between service messages and promotional messages.
 For example, special offers like a room upsell, or late checkout can enhance the stay while also generating incremental revenue.

-Whether you receive positive reviews or negative ones, a thoughtful management response not only strengthens traveler perceptions of the property, it can also increase bookings.
+Whether you receive positive reviews or negative ones, a thoughtful management response not only strengthens traveler perceptions of the property but can also increase repeat bookings.
 According to Tripadvisor, when a property owner leaves personalized responses to reviews, 77% of Tripadvisor travelers are more likely to book as a result.
 To leverage the benefits, hoteliers should utilize review tools to collect feedback and establish standards such as responding to negative reviews within 24 hours.
 To better manage your reviews, check these guest comment card templates.

 Learn more tips, strategies, and tools for taking control of guest feedback.